 The Customer Relationship Management system has a lot of incredible uses within your business, including:

-- The ability to perform accurate sales forecasting based on a complete analysis of a company’s history and data processes.
+- The ability to perform accurate sales forecasting from a complete analysis of your company’s history and data processes.

-- Finding out how many deals there are in the sales pipeline, look at how much profit you are bringing in and get information about the freshest business leads.
+- Finding out how many deals there are in the sales pipeline, looking at how much profit you are bringing in and getting information about the newest business leads.

-- Identify the top performers within your sales team.
+- Identifying the top performers within your sales team.
 Using this information, you can set higher and more realistic targets to improve your productivity.

-These advantages should be encouraging enough to get your sales managers and their teams trained on the CRM system.
-Making sure they know how to leverage the insights available in the CRM system as accurately as possible is crucial to your future growth and for improving your 2022 sales statistics!
+These advantages should encourage you to get your sales managers and their teams trained on the CRM system.
+Make sure they know how to leverage the insights available in the CRM system as accurately as possible.
+This is crucial to your future growth and for improving your 2022 sales statistics!